 Wesley is a columnist for Tablet magazine, the author of The Souls of Yellow Folk, and a newly minted substacker.
 I’ve long admired him both for his essays and for his dry-as-toast Twitter feed.
 In this episode, we discuss the Great Awokening and critical race theory in great detail.
 You’ve be warned.

+You can listen to the episode right away in the audio player above (or click the dropdown menu to add the Dishcast to your podcast feed).
+Read the full transcript here.
 For three clips of our conversation — on Wes describing the core concepts of the successor ideology, on some ways BLM has arrested a multi-racial liberalism, and on how wokeness has captured corporate America, including top magazines — head over to our YouTube page.

 Understandably, given the polarizing topic of Israel and Palestine, many readers are upset over last week’s episode with Peter Beinart, who has become highly controversial in Jewish circles.
 This first dissenter accuses me of having a lens similar to the successor ideology when it comes to Israel: